manuel-dileo/doctor-who-dataset/README.md

 Regarding the preprocessing, I did a cleanup of some garbage rows, I eliminated duplicate links, I rewrote the pairs (character, role) as pairs (character, list\_of\_roles).
 ## Replicate the data gathering process
 I also made public the scripts and code with which I scraped and preprocessed the data.
 If you want to replicate the data gathering process, you can use ``scraping.py`` to obtain the data from the wiki and ``preprocessing.py`` to clean the datasets.
+This two py file are available in code\_to\_replicate folder.
 Please note that some cleaning operations were done manually.
 I am referring to operations of merge and delete of rows of the edgelist due to bad split on commas.
 The bad episodes are as follows:
 - The Two Doctors\(exchange columns 2,3,4\).
 - Aliens The Good The Bad The Ugly\(delete some rows\).
 - Religion Myths and Legend\(delete some rows\).